YonasTewabe/laravel-foodOrder/README.md

 ## Steps

-1. Install dependencies:
-composer install
+1. composer install<br>
 npm install

-2. Create a copy of the .env file: cp .env.example .env
+2. cp .env.example .env

 3. Configure the .env file with your database and other settings.

-4. Run migrations:
-php artisan migrate
+4. php artisan migrate

-5. Install front-end dependencies and compile assets: npm run dev
+5. npm run dev

-6. Start the local development server: php artisan serve
+6. php artisan serve

 Access the application at http://localhost:8000.